by Linda Barth

 I look at her face – patient, hopeful — and I see his – trusting, forgiving.
 How can there be people like them in this rotten world?
 It’s like when you’re little and scared of the dark, and then you see a tiny bit of moonlight outside your window.
 And you know the darkness won’t swallow you up, at least not tonight.
 Maybe that’s who they are – a light in all this darkness.
 I don’t know what to think…could there really be one more chance for someone like me?

-And it’s not just me anymore.
+But it’s not just me anymore.
 I think of my baby, and I miss her so much it breaks my heart.
-I want her back, but she deserves so much more than I could have given her up here in this world.
+I want her back, but she deserves so much more than I could have given her here in this world.
 She has a wonderful home now, she’s safe, she’ll grow up happy.
 She’ll never have to live the way I did.
 I almost smile as I realize I finally did something right when I left her there, when I gave her a chance to know what a real home could be.

 I can’t give up this chance.
 I’m not that stupid.